neomundi-io/use-case-rico-observation-to-admissibility/payloads/04_rico_assessment.md

 ---

-## What evidence exists?
+## Runtime Evidence

-Evidence exists only for the measured portion of the runtime condition.
+The available runtime evidence establishes only the measured portion of the runtime condition.

 The observation identifies:

-- partial measurement;
+- Partial measurement
-- limited observation coverage;
+- Limited observation coverage
-- measured stability and coherence within the observed scope;
+- Measured stability and coherence within the observed scope
-- factual signal not assessed;
+- Factual signal: not assessed
-- partially observed semantic variability;
+- Partially observed semantic variability
-- medium risk associated with incomplete measurement;
+- Medium risk associated with incomplete measurement
-- indeterminate runtime continuity.
+- Indeterminate runtime continuity

-The payload explicitly states that partial coverage prevents any claim of a complete runtime condition and may omit material dimensions relevant to downstream consequences.
+The available evidence does not establish a complete representation of runtime reality.

 ---

-## What authority exists?
+## Authority

-No execution authority is established by the observation.
+No Authority is established by the observation.

-NeoMundi provides an observed runtime condition only.

-The payload does not determine admissibility, authority, execution permission, consequence, or final governance action.
+NeoMundi observes runtime conditions but does not authorize, deny, or modify Consequential Execution.

+Authority must originate from the governing system and remain valid at the Runtime Execution Boundary (REB).

 ---

-## Is the observation sufficient?

-No.

-The observation is sufficient to identify that measurement coverage is incomplete.

-It is not sufficient to establish a complete representation of runtime reality or support downstream execution decisions.

-Additional observation is required before admissibility can be fully evaluated.
+## Admissibility Determination (RiCo)

+**Determination:** **Insufficient Evidence**

+The incomplete observation prevents RiCo from determining whether the represented runtime condition is sufficiently complete for the requested consequence.

+Admissibility cannot be assumed from partial measurement and must remain limited to what the available evidence can support.

 ---

-## What admissibility posture results?

-Admissibility posture: INSUFFICIENT EVIDENCE.

-The incomplete observation prevents RiCo from determining whether the represented runtime condition is sufficiently complete for consequential execution.

-Admissibility cannot be assumed from partial measurement.
+## Runtime Execution Boundary (REB)

+**REB Decision:** **Review Required**

+No new, expanded, or materially consequential execution should proceed until sufficient observation or proportionate compensating controls are available.

+Existing low-consequence activity may remain bounded under applicable Policy-defined containment conditions.

+A HOLD may be applied where the requested consequence exceeds the evidentiary coverage permitted by governance policy.

 ---

-## What execution boundary results?

-Execution boundary: HOLD pending additional observation.

-RiCo should require expanded measurement coverage before execution proceeds across the Runtime Execution Boundary.

-Execution should remain bounded until sufficient evidence exists to support admissibility assessment.
+## Governance Receipt

+The Governance Receipt should record:

+- Observation ID: nm-rico-syn-004
+- Trace ID
+- Observation Receipt reference
+- Measurement status: partial
+- Measurement coverage
+- Stability and coherence within observed scope
+- Factual assessment unavailable
+- Indeterminate continuity
+- Known limitations
+- Authority reference
+- Policy reference
+- Admissibility Determination: **Insufficient Evidence**
+- REB Decision: **Review Required**
+- Constitutional Replay: **Supported**

 ---

-## What governance receipt would be produced?

-A governance receipt should record:

-- observation ID: nm-rico-syn-004
-- measurement status: partial
-- measurement coverage
-- measured stability and coherence
-- factual assessment unavailable
-- partially observed semantic variability
-- indeterminate continuity
-- known measurement limitations
-- authority not established by observation
-- admissibility posture: INSUFFICIENT EVIDENCE
-- execution boundary: HOLD pending additional observation
+## Constitutional Replay

+The Governance Receipt preserves sufficient information to reconstruct the observed evidence, identify missing evidence, apply Authority and Policy, reproduce the Admissibility Determination, and evaluate the resulting REB decision.

 ---

-## RiCo Interpretation
+## Architectural Interpretation

 This case demonstrates that incomplete observation cannot establish complete represented reality.

-RiCo distinguishes between observed evidence and missing evidence.
+Observation identifies available evidence and exposes missing evidence.

-The absence of sufficient measurement is itself a governance finding.

-When observation is incomplete, admissibility cannot be inferred.

-Execution remains bounded until sufficient runtime observation exists to support reconstructable governance at the Runtime Execution Boundary.
+RiCo performs **Admissibility Determination** based on evidentiary sufficiency.

+The **Runtime Execution Boundary (REB)** governs execution according to Authority, Policy, and available evidence.

+Operational Continuity alone does not preserve **Legitimacy Continuity**.